-We are first to market in this space.
 Our technology is fundamentally different to conventional computing in that it uses high resolution (several million data point) arrays to convert numerical data into light.
 It is particularly well suited to contextually enhancing and pre-processing high-resolution image data that must otherwise be segmented before entering into conventional Deep Learning models.

 Our technology is hugely scalable.
 Through our unique, patented designs, our systems will be available in the cloud; High Performance Computing (HPC) systems and desktop computers.
 Miniaturised systems will also be integrated into Edge Computing systems and even hand held devices, using component technologies that are available today.

 2019: First optical processor demonstrates high resolution AI and ultimate scalability